The Top 6 Dental Embezzlement Red Flags

 If your own inquiry does not, or cannot remove your concerns, then consider the next step.

-Step 3: Diagnostic Examination
+Step 3: CONSIDER A Diagnostic Examination

 If you are unable to confirm a reasonable explanation for the red-flags or your suspicions remain strong, then a diagnostic examination of your practice’s computer data and business records to look for and identify evidence of embezzlement may be indicated.